Professional wrestling strikes: Double boot scrape

 With the opponent lying back on the mat, the wrestler stands at the opponent's top of the head and leaps to rake both points of the boots over the opponent's face, while falling back on their feet.

 Spinning boot scrape

 In the same sense, and as performed by Eddie Guerrero, this move sees a wrestler putting one foot over the face of an opponent lying on the mat.
 While stepping, they spin around the point of their foot, rubbing the fallen opponent's face.

 Stink Face

 This move sees a wrestler sitting while rubbing/smothering their (often exposed) buttocks in the face of an opponent lying in the corner of the ring, humiliating the opponent.
-This move is not meant to cause any real harm or injury, though it may be more difficult to breathe if applied for too long.
-The move was first popularized by Rikishi.
+This move is not meant to cause injury, though breathing difficulties will arise if applied on the opponent too long.
+10-15 seconds is the average.
+The move was first popularized by Rikishi and was adopted by multiple wrestlers, most notably Big Show and Nia Jax.